NewAlexandria/leadership_readme/qa-test-framework.md

 | secondary goal | Master plan development.                                      | Write BDD feature files, structure and develop common language. | Prioritize testing labels for Continuous Delivery.
 Refine BDD language; improve coherence. | Automation test creation.                                     |
 | schedule dates |                                                               |                                                                |                                                                                           |                                                               |

-Our BDD outline, today, is very rough.
-We have one spreadsheet with many many test cases (and many are effectively duplicate).
-Then we have some gherkin-style tests written, with ruby-cucumber step definitions behind them.
-When writing new automation tests, we want to follow the ruby step definitions we have today, so that our in-house engineers have an easier time updating them.
+The BDD outline, usually, starts very rough.
+Maybe a wiki or doc with testing conditions that have been though of thus-far.
+Or maybe one spreadsheet with many many test cases (and many are effectively duplicate).
+Ideally we have some [gherkin-style tests written](https://automationpanda.com/2017/01/30/bdd-101-writing-good-gherkin/), with cucumber step definitions behind them.

+When writing new automation tests, we want to follow step definitions we may have today, so that our in-house engineers have an easier time updating them.
+Then, plan to move existing non-gherkin tests into the pattern of gherkin as it maps onto company and product concepts.

+If you're not sure of a good heuristic for breaking up (architecting) tests into layers that are easy to maintain and build, [see the "Kinds of Automated Checks and Tests " section](#kinds-of-automated-checks-and-tests).

+## The First formal Test Plan

 Our aim with the spreadsheet and BDD files we have today: